team-strasbourg/chatons_Stras/README.md

 ## Warning

 Our mailing system works with Sendgrid.
-As Sengrid is limited on sending mails:
+As Sengrid is limited on sending mails, please do:
-- Don't do a lot of registration (one per corrector is enough)
+- one registration per corrector.
-- Don't do a lot of carts (one per corrector is enough)
+- one Stripe paiement per corrector.

 Thank you!